The emergence of low code and no code development has changed the game when it comes to building and launching apps.

 Both low code and no code are forms of “rapid application development”.
 They speed up the time it takes to build apps or software tools.

-It’s hard to say one style of development is better than the other, because they each have their own use cases and target users in which they excel.
+One style of development is not necessarily "better" than the other, because they each have their own use cases and target users in which they excel.

 For beginners, building simple web apps, single-page websites or landing pages, a no code tool may work perfectly.